Day Nine: Lo Que La Restauración Hace Posible

 Photo Credit: Amy Tucker, 2026

 My hands wanted charcoal this afternoon.
-Not for any reason except they wanted it.
+For no reason except they wanted it.
 So I drew the pelican.
 El pelícano.
 The one I have been watching all week.
-Not trying for accuracy.
-Trying to capture the quality of movement.
+Beyond accuracy, Trying to capture the quality of movement.
 The dive.
 The pause.
 The rest.
 El ritmo.
 That rhythm.

-And here is what I am seeing: effort and ease are not opposites.
+And here is what I am seeing: effort and ease work as partners.
 El esfuerzo y la facilidad no son opuestos.
 They are partners.

 The dive takes everything.
 Wings folding, body plummeting, that violent entry into water, struggling with a fish.
 Real effort.
 Then the rest is complete.
 Body still on the surface, conserving, digesting.
 Real rest.

 Neither negates the other.
-The effort is not a failure; it simply requires rest.
-The rest is not laziness, because it follows effort.
+The effort is recognised; it simply requires rest.
+The rest is earned, because it follows effort.
 They are both necessary.
 Both are part of the natural rhythm.

 I have been living like they are in competition.
 Like rest is something I have to earn through sufficient effort.
 Like, I can only access it once I have accomplished enough to justify it.
-Like needing rest means I am weak, inefficient, or not trying hard enough.
+Like needing rest means I am weak or inefficient or somehow failing.

 El pelícano no piensa así.
-The pelican does not think this way.
+The pelican holds no such story.
 The pelican dives when hungry.
 Rests because the body needs to conserve energy between dives.
 Neither requires justification.
 Both are what the body needs.

 I am learning this.
 Despacio.
 Slowly.
 Con dificultad.
 With difficulty.
 But learning.